What is a Taxable Fringe Benefit?

 In the case of a failure to pay tax by the due date, the employer is liable for a late payment penalty of 25% of the amount of unpaid Fringe Benefit Tax.

-The courts can impose a minimum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January, 2012, on any of the following offences:
+The courts can impose a maximum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January, 2012, on any of the following offences:

 Avoidance of Fringe Benefit Tax